AlmaLinux/bootc-images/README.md

 ## Usage

 This repo uses make to build the images.
-The followin example will build the x86_64-v2 variant of AlmaLinux OS Kitten 10.
+The following example will build the x86_64-v2 variant of AlmaLinux OS Kitten 10.

 ```
 make \